-- Paper #1- Using Heitzenrater as your source, write a paper on the following: What was the mission of Methodism?
+- 2. Paper #1- Using Heitzenrater as your source, write a paper on the following: What was the mission of Methodism?
 What was the importance of conference, classes, and deeds to the mission of Methodism?
 In what ways did the mission change or reinforce Wesley's understanding of Anglican ecclesiology?
 To be submitted at Turnitin on Moodle (1200 words, +-10%, 20% of final grade). - 3.
-Paper #2- Write a research paper using the primary documents in The Methodist Experience in America looking at the issues of racialization of all the people of color (only Africans and African Americans).
+Paper #2- Write a book review on the Chilcote text.
+For a guideline on how to write a book review see, https://writingcenter.unc.edu/tips-and-tools/book-reviews/.
+To be submit at Turnitin on Moodle (800 words, +-10, 10% of final grade). - 4.
+Paper #3- Write a research paper using the primary documents in The Methodist Experience in America looking at the issues of racialization of all the people of color (and not only Africans and African Americans).
 The book index will be helpful to identify the relevant documents to the topic.
 Based on these documents what were some of the issues surrounding racialization in the 19th century American Methodism?
 Be sure to analyze the material as to its social as well as theological content and cite examples in support of your case (1200 words, +-10%, 20% of final grade). - 5.
-Paper #3- Using the outlined sermons, the Runyon and Osinski texts, write a research paper on Wesley's Scripture way of salvation, the new creation, and the role sacraments play in this journey, i.e. the way of salvation and its relationship to sacramental practice.
+Paper #4- Using the outlined sermons and the Runyon text, write a research paper on Wesley's Scripture way of salvation, the new creation, and the role sacraments play in this journey, i.e. the way of salvation and its relationship to sacramental practice.
 Make sure to include copious sermon citations and demonstrate your reading of the Runyon text (1600 words, 25% of final grade).